DavidGathimbaM/Movie_Recommendation_System/README.md

 The system may not consider contextual factors (e.g., time of day, user mood, or social influences) that can affect movie preferences.
 * **Implementation Complexity:**
 While the hybrid approach can improve recommendations, it adds complexity to the system, requiring careful tuning and integration of multiple algorithms

+**2.DATA**

+This dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from MovieLens, a movie recommendation service.
+It contains 100836 ratings and 3683 tag applications across 9742 movies.
+These data were created by 610 users between March 29, 1996 and September 24, 2018.
+This dataset was generated on September 26, 2018.

+Users were selected at random for inclusion.
+All selected users had rated at least 20 movies.
+No demographic information is included.
+Each user is represented